rdtaylorjr/tehillim-benchmark/README.md

 ## Methodology

 The loader reconstructs each annotation group from the `parallel_*` features.
+In a signature, a dash separates lines and a letter marks a member.
+Repeated letters mark members that correspond.
+The loader pairs every two members sharing a letter, whether across lines or within one.
+When no letter repeats, it pairs adjacent lines as wholes, taking the union of each line's members.
+A dashless signature pairs adjacent members.

-It converts a group signature into member-slot relations, preserving adjacent relations within a segment and matching reordered letters in a chiasm.
-A relation is excluded when a member is unresolved, marked ambiguous, or resolves to the same half-verse as its counterpart.
-Single-member segments produce no within-segment relation under this rule.
-This converts a literary annotation into a finite set of reproducible retrieval observations while keeping the omitted cases identifiable.
+A pair is excluded when a member is unresolved or marked ambiguous, or when both sides resolve to the same half-verse set.
+Pairs within a group that resolve to the same node sets collapse to one.
+This projects a literary annotation onto a finite set of reproducible retrieval observations while preserving an audit trail for omitted cases.

 Average Precision is the primary outcome.
 Cosine similarity ranks annotated relations against adjacent, within-psalm half-verse pairs excluding nodes in surviving retrieval pairs.
 This local control retains generic adjacency and topical continuity.
 It does not create an unannotated nonparallel background because the source annotation covers most nodes.
 AUC, rank-based retrieval measures, similarity calibration against unmarked background nodes, and type-specific summaries remain secondary descriptions.
 Average Precision is reported with its positive-class prevalence because its scale depends on the true-to-control ratio.